bmc/classutil/index.md

 var y: Int = 10
 {% endhighlight %}

-down to the equivalent of the this Java code:
+down to the equivalent of this Java code:

 {% highlight java %}
 private int _x = 0;